In praise of the colour blue

 The genus Anchusa, called alkanets, ox-tongue, or bugloss, belongs to the borage family (Boraginaceae).
 It contains about 38 species, native from Europe and North Africa eastwards to the Ural Mountains, Mongolia, and northern China, and also in Ethiopia and southern Africa.

 The generic name is derived from Ancient Greek ankhousa, the name of Alkanna tinctoria, a plant of the same family, which was used as a cosmetic.
-The name bugloss stems from the Greek bouglosson, the name of Anchusa azurea, from bous (‘ox’) and glossa (‘tongue’), referring to the leaves, which are shaped like an ox-tongue and have a rough surface – just like the tongue of an ox.
+The name bugloss stems from Ancient Greek bouglosson, the name of Anchusa azurea, derived from bous (‘ox’) and glossa (‘tongue’), referring to the leaves, which are shaped like an ox-tongue and have a rough surface – just like the tongue of an ox.

 The small bugloss (Anchusa arvensis) is a hairy annual with rather narrow leaves and small, pale blue, tubular flowers with a white throat.
 It probably originates from around the Black Sea or in Central Asia, but was spread to Europe with the arrival of agriculture.
 Today, it occurs from Scandinavia and Portugal eastwards to the Ural Mountains, the Himalaya, Mongolia, and northern China, and also in Arabia and Ethiopia.